Pakistan's ex-PM Sharif bailed on medical grounds | DW | 25.10.2019

-Nawaz Sharif, who is serving a 7-year jail sentence for corruption, has been temporarily freed amid concerns his health is deteriorating.
+Nawaz Sharif, who is serving a seven-year jail sentence for corruption, has been temporarily freed amid concerns his health is deteriorating.
 The 69-year-old three-term prime minister has a history of heart disease.

 A Pakistani court granted bail on Friday to jailed former Prime Minister Nawaz Sharif on medical grounds, his lawyer said.